gavinhoward/bc/README.md

 	.gitignore           The git ignore file (maintainer use only).
-	.travis.yml          The Travis CI file (maintainer use only). catalogs.sh          A script to generate catalogs (maintainer use only). codecov.yml          The Codecov file (maintainer use only). configure.sh         The configure script.
+	.travis.yml          The Travis CI file (maintainer use only). codecov.yml          The Codecov file (maintainer use only). configure.sh         The configure script.
 	functions.sh         A script with functions used by other scripts.